 Protecting plant diversity is thus the cornerstone to protecting ecosystems and the services they provide, both now and in the uncertain future we face.
 This particular ecosystem in southern Namibia is in good hands, and I know that it will continue to delight visitors and fascinate scientists who understand the value of this ecological diamond in the rough.

-If you enjoyed this article, then you might also like:Managing Namibian Rangelands in the Face of Uncertainty
+If you enjoyed this article, then you might also like:Are Namibian Fairy Circles Euphorbia Tombstones?

 A Newly Discovered Plant Species Saved from the Rising Waters of Neckartal Dam